Strand PHIL.I Definitions of Philanthropy

 - Trimmer, Joseph F. Writing with a Purpose.
 Boston: Houghton Mifflan, 1995.
 (ISBN: 0-39534246-5)

-Anticipatory Set: Give each learner two sticky notes (two different colors).
-Ask them to think about someone who gives their time, talent, and treasure for the common good by volunteering or taking social action.
-Challenge the students to infer what motivated that person to act philanthropically.
-On one sticky note have them write what they think motivates adults to be philanthropic.
+Give each learner two sticky notes On one sticky note have them write what they think motivates adults to volunteer, or be philanthropic.
 On the second sticky note have them write what might motivate them (or other teens) to get involved in volunteering/giving activities.

-As they are reading, list the seven motivations from the handout as column headings on the display area.
-After they have finished reading, briefly discuss the seven motivations.
-Read the following statements aloud and ask the students to tell which motivation each one represents.
+As they are reading, list the seven motivations from the handout as column headings on a display area.
+After reading, briefly discuss the seven motivations.
+Read the following statements aloud and ask which motivation each one represents.